All Episodes

 All right.

-which is a big deal because some parents are suing the AI company over their teens taking their own lives because they because the AI said something that either advised them to do it or taught them how to do it or both.
+Apparently, ChatGPT is admitting that their guardrails for safety on their AI might weaken in long conversations, which is a big deal because some parents are suing the AI company over their teens taking their own lives because the AI said something that either advised them to do it or taught them how to do it or both.

-That's what the lawsuit says, that it might kill you, but I don't think it'll make it to our movie anytime soon.
+That's what the lawsuit says, that it might kill you, but I don't think it'll make a two-hour movie anytime soon.

 Well, according to Digital Information World, these large language model AIs, which is the kind that all of them are right now, large language models, all they do is look at patterns, as we know.